alex-1355/check_kea_ha_status/README.md

 - Python 3
 - requests installed via pip
 - OMD, Check_MK or other Monitoring solutions
-- HA hook enabled in your kea setup (libdhcp_ha.so)
+- HA hook enabled in your Kea setup (libdhcp_ha.so)

 ### Tested on the following systems